roamingowl/template-output-with-eta/README.md

       variables: |
         t1: 1711187861
         t2: 1711188041
-  - name: Print difference
+  - name: Print the difference
     shell: bash
     run: echo "Difference is ${{ steps.render.outputs.text }}"
 ```

-# License
+## License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the [MIT License](LICENSE).